Anyim Pius Anyim: Later career

-Anyim did not seek reelection in 2003, knowing fully well that under Obasanjo's watch, he would lose and lose his deposit in the process.
+Anyim did not seek reelection in 2003, knowing full well that under Obasanjo's watch, he would lose and lose his deposit in the process.
 Therefore, instead of contesting, he mobilised resources for ANPP candidates in Ebonyi State to challenge his party.
 Sometime after leaving office, his private house in Abuja was partially pulled down for violating the Abuja master plan.
 As a Senate President, Senator Anyim fought the sitting Governor of Ebonyi State, Samuel Ominyi Egwu, to a standstill and Anyim's village boiled.
 The conflict between the duo was so primitive that Anyim's mock coffin was allegedly paraded around Abakaliki, the state capital.

 As SGF, there was a palpable uneasy relationship between Anyim and the Governor of Ebonyi State, Martin Elechi.
 Anyim's village was boiling, with several indigenes in exile.
 He was appointed by the Nigerian President, Goodluck Jonathan to head the Centenary celebration of the proclamation of Nigeria as a nation by colonial Britain.

 Anyim was a candidate in the elections for Chairmanship of the PDP in January 2008.

 In November 2007, the chairman of the Kaduna State chapter of the PDP said he would receive the votes of the entire Kaduna State delegation to the convention.

 In January 2008, the League of Patriotic Lawyers supported his candidature.

 He also gained support from the Peoples Democratic Party Youth Forum.

 However, in the end Prince Vincent Ogbulafor was appointed PDP chairman.

 In January 2010, he led a delegation of 41 eminent Nigerians that called on President Umaru Yar'Adua to urgently transmit a letter of his incapacitation to the National Assembly to salvage the nation's democracy from danger.

 He praised the Senate when they passed a resolution on 9 February 2010 to make Vice President Goodluck Jonathan Acting President.

 In May 2011, Pius Anyim was appointed as Secretary to the Government of the Federation (SGF).